Docs

 Publishablelehnz_pk_...Browser and client-side code

-The server enforces key type — using a secret key on a public endpoint (or vice versa) returns 403 Forbidden.
-See API keys for the full endpoint→key mapping and rotation instructions.
+Using a secret key on a publishable endpoint (or vice versa) returns 403 Forbidden.
+See API keys for rotation instructions.

 Headers